Saranga99/Saranga99/README.md

 ### Hi there 👋

-I'm a computer science student who is passionate about writing code, solving problems, automating stuff, and building software.
+I'm a computer science student who is passionate about writing code, solving problems, data analytics and building software.

 - 🔭 I’m currently a CS student at Informatics Institute of Technology.
 - 📚 I’m currently learning  Data Science/Machine Learining from Scratch.